2024 Summer Anime Review

 Recovery of a MMO Junkie

-- I actually didn't watch this when it was simulcast because I needed to watch all the previous seasons first, but I really loved the whole series.
+Natsume's Book of Friends 6 - I actually didn't watch this when it was simulcast because I needed to watch all the previous seasons first, but I really loved the whole series.

 Anime Gataris